stfwn/neural-network-pruning/faq.md

 in their paper about Lottery Tickets.
 This allows us to compare results and draw a conclusion about whether or not looking into different initialization strategies is worth it.

+## In Morcos et al. late resetting is used, why do you not do this?

+Late resetting means that when resetting weights after pruning you do not reset them to their _initial_ value but to their value after _k_ epochs of training.
+We decided not to use late resetting in our research so that the effects of different initialization strategies -- if any -- would be more pronounced, not diluted by one optimization step.

+Note: perhaps mention paper "Stabilizing the lottery ticket hypothesis" where this came from (source: Andrei) in relation with big data sets, which we do not have here.